CodyAdam/my-admin-panel/README.md

 # Launch
 ## Production
-If you just want to launch the application with optimal performance, but slow build
+If you just want to launch the application with optimal performance, but slow build.

+About 1 to 5 min on the first build
 ```shell
 docker-compose up
 ```